Handball Championship of Bosnia and Herzegovina: List of champions

-United Premier league exists from 2001.
-Till that year, in Bosnia there were three separated federations and championships.
-EHF recognized only that of official Handball Federation of Bosnia and Herzegovina based in Sarajevo.
+The United Premier League was started in 2001.
+Until that year, in Bosnia, there were three separate federations and championships.
+The EHF recognized as official only the Handball Federation of Bosnia and Herzegovina based in Sarajevo.

 In years 1998 and 1999 playoffs were held, with teams competing from Federation based in Sarajevo, and Handball Federation of Herzeg-Bosnia.
 In 2001 clubs from Republika Srpska and their Federation participated, and for the first time after Bosnian War, clubs from all of Bosnia and Herzegovina were competing with each other.
 Sadly, next year, in 2001 clubs from Republika Srpska refused to play, and therefore playoffs were not played.
 Only in 2002 was this drama of Bosnian handball ended.
 In 2001 united Premier league of Bosnia and Herzegovina started, which was a turning point for better quality of teams in years to come.

 Note: Till united league, only Handball Federation of B&H was officially recognized by European Handball Federation, and also International Handball Federation.
 Bolded teams were declared as official winners of Premier league of Bosnia and Herzegovina.

 Champions of united Premier league of Bosnia and Herzegovina which started from 2001.